Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

-The entropic risk measure is useful in high-stakes decision-making, where rare events and their associated extreme losses are a significant concern.
-A key advantage of using entropic risk in multi-stage decision-making is the time-consistency of the optimal policies.
-The entropic risk measure is widely used due to its interpretation as the certainty equivalent of the exponential utility function \citep{Von_Neumann_Morgenstern_1944}, which represents the risk preferences of a decision-maker exhibiting constant absolute risk aversion \citep[CARA --][]{Arrow_1971, Pratt_1964}.
-There has been significant growth in research on exponential utility functions, which appear in the literature under various names, including entropic risk minimization, tilted empirical risk minimization, constant absolute risk aversion, and as special cases of more general shortfall risk measures and optimized certainty equivalent risk measures \citep{Ben-Tal_Teboulle_1986}.
-Applications of these concepts are widespread, particularly in finance \citep{Föllmer_Schied_2002, Föllmer_Schied_2011, Smith_Chapman_2023}, portfolio selection \citep{Brandtner_Kürsten_2018, Markowitz_2014, Chen_Ramachandra_2024}, revenue management \citep{Lim_Shanthikumar_2007}, economics \citep{Svensson_Werner_1993}, operations management \citep{Choi_Ruszczyński_2011, Chen_Sim_2024}, robotics \citep{Nass_Belousov_2019}, statistics \citep{Li_Beirami_2023}, reinforcement learning \citep{Fei_Yang_2021, Hau_Petrik_2023}, risk-sensitive control \citep{Howard_Matheson_1972, Bäuerle_Jaśkiewicz_2024}, game theory \citep{Saldi_Başar_2020}, and catastrophe insurance pricing \citep{Bernard_Liu_2020}.
+The entropic risk measure is useful in high-stakes decision-making in static and dynamic problems, where rare events and their associated extreme losses are a significant concern.
+This has led to significant growth in research on exponential utility functions, which appear in the literature under various names, including entropic risk minimization, tilted empirical risk minimization, constant absolute risk aversion, and as special cases of more general shortfall risk measures and optimized certainty equivalent risk measures \citep{Ben-Tal_Teboulle_1986}.
+Decision-making under uncertainty with entropic risk measure is widespread, particularly in finance \citep{Föllmer_Schied_2002, Föllmer_Schied_2011, Smith_Chapman_2023}, portfolio selection \citep{Merton1969, Brandtner_Kürsten_2018, Markowitz_2014, BaruchZhang2022, Chen_Ramachandra_2024}, revenue management \citep{Lim_Shanthikumar_2007}, economics \citep{Svensson_Werner_1993}, operations management \citep{Choi_Ruszczyński_2011, HuangJuXing2023, Chen_Sim_2024}, robotics \citep{Nass_Belousov_2019}, statistics \citep{Li_Beirami_2023}, reinforcement learning \citep{Fei_Yang_2021, Hau_Petrik_2023}, risk-sensitive control \citep{Howard_Matheson_1972, Bäuerle_Jaśkiewicz_2024}, game theory \citep{eliashberg1978role, Saldi_Başar_2020}, and catastrophe insurance pricing \citep{Bernard_Liu_2020}.

+Across these domains, underestimating risk can lead to decisions that are overly optimistic.
+In finance and portfolio selection, this may tilt allocations toward riskier assets; in revenue management and operations, it can produce capacity and inventory plans that perform poorly under demand surges or disruptions; in robotics, reinforcement learning, and risk-sensitive control, it can yield policies that fail to meet safety or reliability targets; in catastrophe insurance pricing, it can result in premiums and capital buffers that are insufficient to cover tail losses; in game-theoretic settings, it can drive strategic agents toward equilibria that amplify systemic risk, for instance by underinvesting in protection against rare joint-loss events.
+These observations underscore that, in high-stakes applications , the accuracy of risk estimation is critical.